 Q3.
 How would you describe your travel style?

-At this point in my life, I don’t enjoy sharing a room with 13 strangers, so I opt for either my own room at a hostel, an AirBnB, or a budget hotel, depending which is least expensive.
-I’ve shared rooms with roaches, lizards and frogs (separately!) because continuing this amazing lifestyle has become more important to me than living in luxury every moment.
+At this point in my life, I don’t enjoy sharing a room with 13 strangers, so I opt for either my own room at a hostel, an Airbnb, or a budget hotel, depending on which is least expensive.
+I’ve shared rooms with roaches, lizards, and frogs (separately!) because continuing this amazing lifestyle has become more important to me than living in luxury every moment.

 Q4.
 What do you love most about travelling?
 And what drives you crazy?

 I love variety.
 Seeing different landscapes, trying foods I’ve never heard of, learning new languages, connecting with people of completely different backgrounds, learning about other cultures and traditions.
 I don’t have a bucket list and seeing “the big tourist sites” has become much less important to me than discovering local hangouts, going places with local friends I might never have heard about without them, and developing beautiful friendships around the world.